rehierl/node-tree-outliner/2-2-implementation/0-2-implicit-associations.md

 Note that a `bool Section.isForcedSubsection` property (i.e. `true` if the property's section object is a forced subsection of its parent section), set after exiting the above loop, can not be used to improve the performance.
-That is, because all tests are with regards to the relationship between the end-marker node and the corresponding current section, not with regards to the relationship between the current section and its parent section.
+That is because all tests are with regards to the relationship between the end-marker node and the corresponding current section, not with regards to the relationship between the current section and its parent section.